zhaoming626/provisionVM/README.md

 3. Setup ss
 4. Setup symbolic link for apache2 served file
 5. Setup corn.d job to periodically back up amule downloaded files to azure storage
-6. Set up alias to wget as wget as then upload the file to azure storage